 4) Relaunch your game to test your issue.

 If Terraria still crashes, then go ahead with the next fix below.

 Fix 5: Verify the integrity of your game files

-Terraria may crash when a certain game file is damaged or missing.
+Terraria may crash when one or more certain game file is damaged or missing.
 To fix it, try verifying the integrity of your game files on the Steam client.
 Here is how to do it:

 1) Run Steam.

 4) Click the LOCAL FILES tab, then click VERIFY INTEGRITY OF GAME FILES.

 5) Relaunch your game to see if your problem has been resolved.